junxit/us-congress-bills-119/metadata.md

 - 2025-12-02 — Committee on Veterans' Affairs.
 Reported by Senator Moran with an amendment in the nature of a substitute.
 With written report No. 119-98.
 - 2025-12-02 — Committee on Veterans' Affairs.
 Reported by Senator Moran with an amendment in the nature of a substitute.
 With written report No. 119-98.
 - 2025-12-02 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 279.
+- 2025-12-18 —
+- 2025-12-18 — Amendment SA 4142 agreed to in Senate by Unanimous Consent.
+- 2025-12-18 — Amendment SA 4142 proposed by Senator Thune for Senator Moran. (consideration: CR S8897-8898) To remove the authorization of appropriations for such sums as may be necessary.
+- 2025-12-18 — Measure laid before Senate by unanimous consent. (consideration: CR S8895-8898)
+- 2025-12-18 — Passed Senate with an amendment by Unanimous Consent. (text: CR S8897-8898)
+- 2025-12-18 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2025-12-18 — Senate amendment agreed to: Amendment SA 4142 agreed to in Senate by Unanimous Consent.
+- 2025-12-18 — Senate amendment proposed (on the floor): Amendment SA 4142 proposed by Senator Thune for Senator Moran.
+- 2025-12-18 — Senate amendment submitted
+- 2025-12-18 — The committee substitute as amended agreed to by Unanimous Consent.